husnacivelek/husnacivelek/README.md

 -->

 ### :woman_technologist: About Me :
-- :computer: I'm a software engineering student based in Istanbul.
+- :computer: I'm a software engineer based in Istanbul.
 - 🔭 I’m currently working and learning on game development and game art.